google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 know when your install completes, and if it was successful.

 If your promise rejects, this signals the install failed, and the browser throws the service worker away.
 It'll never control clients.
-This means we can rely on "cat.svg" being present in the cache in our `fetch` events.
+This means we can't rely on "cat.svg" being present in the cache in our `fetch` events.
 It's a dependency.

 ### Activate